DynastyKids/iOS_PTV_Improved/README.md

 ## Application installation

 ### Preperation:

-Having a Mac OS X with Xcode 10 or above
+Using a XCode 10 or higher to build the project for installation.

 ### Installation process: